Deep Fried Parmesan Zucchini

 Toasted Italian Sandwich

-My favorite bread for sandwiches is hands-down, ciabatta.
+My favorite bread for these toasted Italian sandwiches is hands-down, ciabatta.
 It has those great airy pockets in it (it reminds me a bit of English muffins, my other favorite bread).
 It gets fantastically crunchy while still being soft in the middle, like the perfect pizza crust.
 I like to serve my sandwiches with my quick-fix Italian salad (made without adding meat).

 The Griddler is the master of making sandwiches.
 Also try my sweet-and-savory turkey panini.